zuozhenggh/learning-library/developer-library/converged-db-on-premises/ords/ords.md

 ## Learn more
 - [ORDS](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/19.2/index.html?xd_co_f=31b3dbc8-0936-47da-80a8-9e9bce8c17eb")

 ## Acknowledgements

-- **Authors** - Balasubramanian Ramamoorthy, Arvind Bhope
+* **Author** - Balasubramanian Ramamoorthy, Arvind Bhope
-- **Contributors** - Laxmi Amarappanavar, Kanika Sharma, Venkata Bandaru, Ashish Kumar, Priya Dhuriya, Maniselvan K.
+* **Contributors** - Laxmi Amarappanavar, Kanika Sharma, Venkata Bandaru, Ashish Kumar, Priya Dhuriya, Maniselvan K.
-- **Team** - North America Database Specialists.
-- **Last Updated By** - Kay Malcolm, Director, Database Product Management, June 2020
-- **Expiration Date** - June 2021
+* **Last Updated By/Date** - Rene Fontcha, Master Principal Solutions Architect, NA Technology, October 2020

 ## Need Help?
 Please submit feedback or ask for help using our [LiveLabs Support Forum](https://community.oracle.com/tech/developers/categories/goldengate-on-premises).
 Please click the **Log In** button and login using your Oracle Account.
 Click the **Ask A Question** button to the left to start a *New Discussion* or *Ask a Question*.
 Please include your workshop name and lab name.
 You can also include screenshots and attach files.
 Engage directly with the author of the workshop.